THIS POST MAY CONTAIN AFFILIATE LINKS. AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES. PLEASE READ THE

 Renowned for its amusement parks, beaches, and seaside resorts, Coney island offers a perfect summer weekend getaway for New Yorkers.
 This historic neighborhood in Brooklyn was featured in movies such as “Requiem for a Dream” (2000), “Men in Black 3” (2012), “The Warriors”(1979), “Uptown Girls” (2003), and “Annie Hall” (1977) and TV shows such as “Mr.Robot”, “Seinfeld,”,”Ugly Betty”, and “Wizards of Waverly Place”, and is glorified for its freak shows and rickety old roller coaster.

 Bonus: If you find yourself in Brooklyn between Sept.
 8 and Sept.
 10, you’ll be right in time for the Coney Island Film Festival, which features more than 100 films screened over one packed weekend in Coney Island.
 Buy tickets online for this movie marathon.

 Master Theater, near Brighton Beach, is just a short stroll from Coney Island.
 Formerly known as Millenium Theater, Master Theater is a grand 1,326-seat concert hall with theatrical events and programs by Russian performers.
-Over the years, world-class violinists, ballet and drama troupes, and pop performers have graced the theater with their presence.
+Over the years, world-class violinists, ballet and drama troupes, and pop performers have graced the theatre with their presence.
 Buy tickets to this cultural delight.

 Acclaimed as a splashy neighborhood and a foodie paradise, Williamsburg, the epicenter of Brooklyn is also a prime place for art, live music, and comedy shows in the city.
 The Brooklyn International Film Festival happens right in Williamsburg each June.
 Visit Brick Theater in Williamsburg for a state-of-the-art theatrical experience.